ayaanfaisaall/afsh/README.md

 The `afsh` pipeline is built on top of modular, specialized crates:

-* **[lexaf](https://crates.io/crates/lexaf):** The lexical analyzer and tokenizer.
+* **[lexaf](https://crates.io/crates/lexaf):** The lexical analyzer and zero-copy tokenizer.
 It acts as the "dumbest but fastest" step in the pipeline, reading raw text and categorizing it into structured tokens (words, keywords, strings, punctuation, and operators) while maintaining `Span` tracking.
-* **[parsaf](https://crates.io/crates/parsaf):** The recursive descent parser and Abstract Syntax Tree (AST) generator.
+* **[parsaf](https://crates.io/crates/parsaf):** The recursive descent zero-copy parser and Abstract Syntax Tree (AST) generator.
 It consumes the flat sequence of tokens from `lexaf` and structures them into a logical, nested AST made up of `Stmt` nodes.
 It natively handles operator precedence, pipelines, control flow blocks, and strictly differentiates between raw shell commands and language base types.
 * **interaf (In Development):** The interpreter.
 This component is currently in active development and will be integrated into the pipeline as soon as it is ready to execute the parsed AST.

 *Note: Currently, running `afsh` will read your input, tokenize it, parse it, and output the generated AST (or visually display any syntax errors) to demonstrate the parsing capabilities while the interpreter is being finalized.*